cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 <tr>
 <td>
 {% highlight c %}
-// Include convenient library functions
+// Include I/O library functions (printf)
 # include <stdio.h>
+// Modular function for easy reuse
+// This allows us to calculate the sum of two numbers.
+// We thus encapsulate the sum calculation and can reuse it
-// Module function for easy reuse int sum(int a, int b)
+// at different locations in our code. int sum(int a, int b){
-{
     return a + b;
 }
-// Main function where the program starts int main()
+// Main function where the program starts int main(void){
-{
     int n;
     printf("Enter a number:\n");
     scanf("%d", &n);